JanelleG51/Hannah-McNeish-Journalist/README.md

 ### Features Left to Implement

+- Confirmation email – send those that make contact a confirmation email thanking them for getting in touch and a response will be provided.
+- Subscription - Allow visitors to subscribe to updates that will automatically notify subscribers of any new content.
+- Future proprietary work - including blog, Podcast and radio work.

 ## Technologies Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) was used to stucture the content on the site.
 - [CSS3](https://en.wikipedia.org/wiki/CSS) was used to style the presentation of the content on the site.